hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 <Spinner class="hidden htmx-request:block" />
 ```

-These htmx-specific tags are not available by default in tailwind, but they can be added via
+These htmx-specific tags are not available in tailwind by default, but they can be added via
 tailwind [plugins](https://www.crocodile.dev/blog/css-transitions-with-tailwind-and-htmx) in the
 astro config:
 ```ts